 12+ Should have done this years ago.
 But don't tell Pearl I said that because she's been on at me for ages to do a cruise.
 I kept telling her I didn't want to be stuck on a floating hotel with a bunch of strangers.
 I'd rather spend our holidays towing a caravan around Australia, where I know the score.

-But then Pearl spotted a round trip cruise to New Zealand for seniors.
-I had to admit, the ship looked well-appointed, with bars and casinos and all sorts of entertainment, and it was a good deal, with food included.
+But Pearl spotted a round trip cruise to New Zealand for seniors.
+I had to admit, the ship looked well-appointed, with bars and casinos and other free entertainment.
+And it was a good deal, with food included.
 A slice of luck, Pearl called it.
-And the Barnsdales, Ed and Kate, said they come along, too.
+And the Barnsdales, Ed and Kate, said they come along.
 I like Ed, he's good company over a few beers, and Pearl and Kate get on like a couple of old schoolgirls.

 So I said okay, and we booked the cruise with the Barnsdales.
 And before I knew it, we were sailing past Sydney Heads.
 I've never been outside of Australia before, except once to Bali, which hardly counts.
 New Zealand was a pleasant surprise, with beautiful scenery along the coast and around the Bay of Islands.
-And picturesque sightseeing stops in harbour towns and cities.
-And massive mountains up the Fiordland, just like in Bali.
-Only there's more than a sprinkle of snow on their peaks, even in March!
+And picturesque stops and tours in harbour towns and cities.
+There are huge mountains up the Fiordland, just like in Bali.
+Only there's more than a sprinkle of snow on the Kiwi peaks, even in March!

 Pearl's been sending the family postcards from every port along the way.
 She even borrowed a stamp from Kate in Auckland because she ran out of them.
 I told her it was silly because we'll be back home in a few days and then she can show the kids and grandkids all our photos and videos.